Metastability for Non-Linear Random Perturbations of Dynamical Systems: Introduction

-where $S^c_{0,T}(\varphi)$ is defined using the function $a(x,c)$ instead of $a(x)$ used in the linear case.
-If $\lambda$ is sufficiently large, then the distribution of $ X^{T^\varepsilon(\lambda) ,x,\varepsilon}_{T^\varepsilon(\lambda)}$, even in a generic case, converges not necessarily to a $\delta$-measure concentrated at an equilibrium point, but to a distribution on the set of equilibrium points.
-This happens, for example, in the case of two equilibrium points if $V_{12}(c) = V_{21}(c)$ for some value of $c$.
+We will show that if $\lambda$ is sufficiently large, then the distribution of $ X^{T^\varepsilon(\lambda) ,x,\varepsilon}_{T^\varepsilon(\lambda)}$, even in a generic case, converges not necessarily to a $\delta$-measure concentrated at an equilibrium point, but to a distribution on the set of equilibrium points.
+Under some natural assumptions this happens, for example, in the case of two equilibrium points if $V_{12}(c) = V_{21}(c)$ for some value of $c$.
 Therefore, in the case of nonlinear perturbations, the notion of a metastable state should be replaced by the notion of a metastable distribution.

-Note that metastable distributions arise also when perturbations of nearly-Hamiltonian systems are considered (see \cite{AF}, \cite{F}), but because of different reasons.
+Note that metastable distributions (rather than states) arise also in the case of linear parabolic equations.
+For example, if the non-perturbed system, say in $ \mathbb{R}^2$, has two asymptotically stable limit cycles attracting the entire space, other than the separatrices, then each of the invariant distributions on those cycles will be the metastable distribution for the appropriate initial states and time scales.
+Metastable distributions on an asymptotically stable attractor arise in physical models (see various models and references in \cite{OV}).
+However, in the case considered here, the metastable distributions are supported on several separated asymptotically stable attractors.
+Similar metastable distributions arise also when perturbations of nearly-Hamiltonian systems are considered (see \cite{AF}, \cite{F}), but because of different reasons.

-An additional difficulty in analyzing the asymptotics of the process and the solution to the parabolic equation is due to the fact that the entire hierarchy of cycles may change with time in the non-linear case.
-An example of this phenomenon is provided in Section~\ref{change}.
+Since the quasi-potential changes in time, the relative stability of attractors also changes in time, possibly leading to changes in the hierarchy of cycles.
+We will mostly be concerned with the situation when the hierarchy of cycles does not change.
+This is the case, for example, if there are only two equilibrium points or if the matrix $a_{ij}(x,u)$ is close enough to a diffusion matrix independent of $u$.
+An example with a change in the hierarchy of cycles is considered in Section~\ref{change}.

+If the system has $n$ asymptotically stable equilibrium points (or more general stable attractors), the number of different (even generic) cases which should be considered grows very fast with $n$: one should consider not just different hierarchies of cycles, but also different relations between the values of the initial function $g$ at the equilibriums and various behaviors of $V_{ij}(c)$ as $c$ changes.
+Therefore we consider in more detail the case of two attractors and describe the result in the case of three attractors.
+The general result is not presented, but we believe that the methodology developed in this paper for the case of small $n$ works in general (generic) case.